charliemic/electric-sheep/AI_AGENT_GUIDELINES.md

 - **Tight Scoping**: Test individual functions, classes, or small components in isolation
 - **Mock External Dependencies**: Mock APIs, databases, file systems, and other external services
 - **Test Coverage**: Aim for >80% code coverage through unit tests
+- **Test Logging**: Write unit tests for logging utilities to verify API structure and method signatures

 #### Integration Tests (Narrow Middle)
 - **Minimal Use**: Use sparingly for testing component interactions that can't be tested at unit or stack level